gatsbyjs/gatsby/docs/docs/adding-search.md

 title: "Adding search to your Gatsby website"
 ---

-Before we go through the steps required to add search to your Gatsby website, it's important to explain the components needed for a searchable website.
+Before we go through the steps for adding search to your Gatsby website, let's examine the components needed for adding search to a website.

 There are three required components:

-1. Search index
+1. index
-2. Search engine
+2. engine
-3. Visual component
+3. UI

-Then there are two ways to add search to your site:

-1. Use an open source search engine
-2. Use an API-based search engine

-# Site search components
+## Site search components

-## Search Index
+### Search index

 The search index is a copy of your data stored in a search-friendly format.
-The purpose of storing an index is to optimize speed and performance in finding relevant documents for a search query.
-Without an index every search would need to scan every page in your site which would quickly become very inefficient.
+An index is for optimizing speed and performance when executing a search query.
+Without an index, every search would need to scan every page in your site—which quickly becomes inefficient.

-## Search engine
+### Search engine

 The search engine takes a search query, runs it through the search index, and returns any matching documents.

-## Visual component
+### Search UI

-The visual component provides an interface to the user, which allows them to write search queries and view the results of each query.
+The UI component provides an interface to the user, which allows them to write search queries and view the results of each query.

-# Adding search to your site
+## Adding search to your site

 Now that you know the three required components, there are a few ways to approach adding search to your Gatsby-powered site.

-## Use an open source search engine
+### Use an open source search engine

 Using an open source search engine is always free and allows you to enable offline search for your site.
 Note that you need to be careful with offline search because the entire search index has to be brought into the client, which can affect the bundle size significantly.